AdamWestbrook/adamwestbrook.github.io/_posts/2018-07-06-artists-and-idols.md

 ![Steal Like an Artist Journal - write a fan letter](/images/artist-idols2.jpg)

-In all honesty, I can't think of anyone who deserves the word *idol*.
+In all honesty, I can't think of anyone who deserves the word *hero*.

 There are people who I admire professionally and others who I am inspired by.

-But idols?
+But heroes?
 That's a strong word.
-It suggests an obsession over a person, elevating them to a place above the rest of us.
+Like the word icon or idol, it suggests an obsession over a person, elevating them to a place above the rest of us.

 ### The first problem with idols